What is the role of transport proteins in the cell membrane?

 Prepare for the Biology and Scientific Research Test.
 Engage with flashcards and multiple-choice questions, complete with hints and explanations.
 Ensure your success on the exam!

-Transport proteins in the cell membrane play a crucial role in facilitating the movement of molecules across the membrane.
-This is essential because the lipid bilayer of the membrane is selectively permeable, meaning it only allows certain substances to pass through freely while blocking others.
-Transport proteins are integral membrane proteins that assist in the transportation of ions, glucose, and other nutrients either by passive processes, like facilitated diffusion, or through active transport, which requires energy to move substances against their concentration gradient.
+Transport proteins play a crucial role in the cell membrane by facilitating the movement of molecules across the membrane.
+This function is essential because the cell membrane is selectively permeable, which means it allows certain substances to pass while blocking others.

 Subscribe